Plagiarism Checkers Mentioned Below

 ProWritingAid comes with fair pricing and great features, it can be on your radar if you are looking for a plagiarism checker for avoiding accidental pitfalls.

 (Measure of Software Similarity)

-Here is a tool which is very specific to the task.
+Here is a tool that is very specific to the task.
 MOSS is the (perhaps) best possible plagiarism checker ever created to detect plagiarism in software codes and programs.
 It was created in the Stanford labs in 1994.
-Since the inception, it is being used in several classrooms and research works to detect similarity in codes.
+Since its inception, it is being used in several classrooms and research works to detect similarity in codes.

 The best way to protect your research is to keep it confidential.
 The above tools are tested and provide at most security to your data.
 Plagiarism can ruin your career and is unbearably frustrating.
 I hope the above tools will help you to write better assignments and get better grades.